Learn about free on-demand learning

-Interested residents must complete the nominee application by August 1.
+Interested residents must complete the nominee application by (date to be announced).
 The following items must be

 uploaded and submitted with the nominee application in Word or PDF format:

-A letter of support from the Director of Pediatric Rheumatology or from a Pediatric
+A letter of support from the Director of Pediatric Rheumatology or a Pediatric

 Rheumatologist at another institution who has agreed to sponsor the nominee.
 Letters must

 also be cosigned by the Program Director in Pediatrics, who must provide assurance that the